deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * (-) Not extensible, bit of a hairball
 * (-) No commercial support
 * (-) Probably dying; slow development

+### <a name="theano">RIP: Theano and Ecosystem</a>

+Yoshua Bengio announced on Sept.
+28, 2017, that [development on Theano would cease](https://groups.google.com/d/msg/theano-users/7Poq8BZutbY/rNCIfvAEAwAJ).
+Theano is effectively dead.

+Many academic researchers in the field of deep learning rely on [**Theano**](http://deeplearning.net/software/theano/), the grand-daddy of deep-learning frameworks, which is written in [Python](http://darkf.github.io/posts/problems-i-have-with-python.html).
+Theano is a library that handles multidimensional arrays, like Numpy.
+Used with other libs, it is well suited to data exploration and intended for research.

+Numerous open-source deep-libraries have been built on top of Theano, including [Keras](https://github.com/fchollet/keras),  [Lasagne](https://lasagne.readthedocs.org/en/latest/) and [Blocks](https://github.com/mila-udem/blocks).
+These libs attempt to layer an easier to use API on top of Theano's occasionally non-intuitive interface.
+(As of March 2016, another Theano-related library, [Pylearn2, appears to be dead](https://github.com/lisa-lab/pylearn2).)

+In contrast, Deeplearning4j brings deep learning to production environment to create solutions in JVM languages like Java and Scala.
+It aims to automate as many knobs as possible in a scalable fashion on parallel GPUs or CPUs, integrating as needed with Hadoop and [Spark](./spark.html).

+Pros and Cons

+* (+) Python + Numpy
+* (+) Computational graph is nice abstraction
+* (+) RNNs fit nicely in computational graph
+* (-) Raw Theano is somewhat low-level
+* (+) High level wrappers (Keras, Lasagne) ease the pain
+* (-) Error messages can be unhelpful
+* (-) Large models can have long compile times
+* (-) Much “fatter” than Torch
+* (-) Patchy support for pretrained models
+* (-) Buggy on AWS
+* (-) Single GPU

 ### <a name="caffe2">Caffe2</a>